miklevin/MikeLev.in/_posts/2022-12-01-combine-csv-files-with-python-pandas.md

 headline: Process CSVs Easily with Python Pandas and DrinkMe Linux!
 description: Create a new repo in DrinkMe Linux called 'combinecsvfiles' for processing CSVs.
 Extract information from filenames and add it to rows of the CSV using Python Pandas.
 Easily stack CSV dataframes in a Python list using 'pd.concat(lot)'.
 Discover how easy it is to combine CSVs into a single file - just use the code 'df = pd.concat(lot)'!
 keywords: Python, Pandas, DrinkMe, Linux, CSV, files, combine, extract, information, filenames, rows, stack, dataframes, list, df, concat, easy, peasy
-categories: panda, drinkme, python, linux
+categories: drinkme, linux, python, panda
 permalink: /blog/combine-csv-files-with-python-pandas/
 layout: post
 group: blog